NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 There are important differences between the file-systems, though.
-GekkoFS forms a collaborative burst buffer, acting as a single file system for all directly accessible memory on the nodes allocated to the job by the Job Scheduler.
-Data and metadata is distributed in blocks over the available storage space.
+GekkoFS forms a collaborative burst buffer, acting as a single file system for the directly accessible memory, combining the memory on all the nodes allocated to the job by the Job Scheduler.
+Data and metadata are distributed in blocks over the available storage space.

 The Gekko File System functions as an interposition library, which redirects all file system operations requested by the job to